SOPHIA JULIA

-I'm Sophie Van Slyke, an experienced photographer blending refined portraiture and candid moments.
+I'm Sophia (Van Slyke) Witherill, an experienced photographer blending refined portraiture and candid moments.
 I believe photographs should reflect the beauty around and within us, and am grateful for the opportunity to document your most meaningful milestones, big or small, and witness all the different kinds of love life has to offer.

 What's important to me is creating real relationships and earning the place to closely witness.
 My approach is to carefully tread between thoughtfully directing and making you feel comfortable, and also giving space to candidly capture the authentic you.